Toshiba moves back some chip unit assets to ward off Western Digital's legal claim

 Suitors for the chip business include U.S. chipmaker Broadcom Ltd which has teamed up with private equity firm Silver Lake, and Bain Capital which has partnered with South Korean chipmaker SK Hynix, sources have said.

-Taiwan's Foxconn, formally known as Hon Hai Precision Industry Co Ltd, also formed a consortium with its Japanese unit Sharp Corp to bid in the second round, they said.
+Taiwan's Foxconn, formally known as Hon Hai Precision Industry Co Ltd 2, also formed a consortium with its Japanese unit Sharp Corp 6753 to bid in the second round, they said.

-Western Digital is not a favoured bidder for Toshiba's chip unit, having put in a much lower offer than other suitors, a source with knowledge of the matter has said.